 Times Square - it seems like a no brainer that you're gonna wanna pound the pavement on your New York holidays, and where better to get your steps in than the iconic Times Square?
 The screens light up the night and no matter what time you're strolling through there's guaranteed to be a buzz; we're talking street performers, food vendors and the hubub of chatter from people going here, there and everywhere.
 Try some of the bars nearby for a tipple or two, hit up a restaurant for some delish food, or make your way to Broadway and catch your next fave show.

-Christmas and New York holidays are a match made in heaven
+New York and Christmas...
+A match made in heaven

 Forget Lapland.
 If you're looking for full-on festive magic with skyscrapers, snowflakes and sparkling lights, New York at Christmas is like stepping into your favourite holiday movie.
 Think Home Alone 2 meets Elf – with better food and the best Christmas markets.